 In 2011 there were 42 Pool A bids, 2 Pool B bids, 20 Pool C bids.

 In 2010 there were 42 Pool A bids, 2 Pool B bids, 19 Pool C bids.

 In 2009 there were 40 Pool A bids, 3 Pool B bids, 19 Pool C bids.

 How is the NCAA D III volleyball tournament structured?

-In 2017, the 64 selected teams played in eight regional tournaments (Nov.
-9-11 or 10-12) held on D III campuses.
+In 2019, the 64 selected teams will play in eight regional tournaments (Nov.
+15-16 or 16-17) held on D III campuses.
 Regionals containing institutions that do not play on Sundays (examples are Calvin, Hope and Northwestern) will be held from Nov.
-9-11.
+15-16.
 All others will be held Nov.
-10-12.
+16-17.
 With 64 teams, all eight regionals will have eight teams.

 The winners of the eight regional tournaments play in the final tournament at a predetermined site.
-In 2017 the final tournament was held Nov.
-16-18 at the Van Noord Arena in Grand Rapids, Mich., and hosted by Calvin College.
-In 2017 the finals will be seeded on a one-year trial basis.
+In 2019 the final tournament will be held Nov.
+21-23 at the US Cellular Center in Cedar Rapids, Iowa.
+In 2019 the finals will be re-seeded as was done last year.